FreedomBen/awk-hack-the-planet/README.md

 ## Challenges

 1. What is the name of the CEO?
 Format like "lastName, FirstName"?
-2. How much money per hour does?
+2. How much money per hour does the janitor make?
 3. Which employees were hired on April 16, 1993?
 (Print the list)
 4. Who is the highest paid employee?
 5. How many mechanical engineers work here?